trinsic-id/v2-sdk/docs/reference/services/trust-registry-service.md

 The Trust Registry Service exposes functionality for managing [Trust Registries](/learn/concepts/trust-registries) -- lists of authorized issuers for the various credential types within an ecosystem.

-!!! warning "Under Construction"
-    This section -- and the underlying API -- is under active development.

-    We are working to define exactly how Trust Registries will be implemented within our platform; this page and API may change as we do so.

 ---

 ## Register Issuer